 If you lose your job or change employers, your entire 401(k) loan balance is due within 60 days.
 If you can't repay it, the money is treated as a withdrawal.
 You will owe all Federal and state income taxes on it, plus an additional 10 percent penalty tax if you are under the age of 59.5 years old.
-You'll be lucky to be left with 50¢ to 70¢ on the dollar, meaning you're going to get a huge tax bill at the very moment you find yourself without work!
+You'll be lucky to be left with 50 to 70 cents on the dollar, meaning you're going to get a huge tax bill at the very moment you find yourself without work.

 All in All, Just Say No to 401(k) Loans

 While the 401(k) plan can be a great way to save for retirement, building wealth through years of tax-advantaged compounding, removing money from the account early can be a huge mistake, even if you intend to repay the funds.